I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 The Rest of the Armor

-If you were able to defend yourself perfectly 100% of the time against one or more opponents regardless of their numbers, size, skill, or strength, all that armor would be unnecessary — indeed it would be detrimental because it adds weight and hinders your movement.
-But, as an imperfect human being faced with someone who might be stronger, quicker, more agile, and/or more skilled — or worse still, facing multiple opponents — having some backup protection is a mighty handy thing to have on your body at the time.
+If you were able to defend yourself perfectly 100% of the time against one or more opponents regardless of their numbers, size, skill, or strength, armor would be unnecessary — indeed it would be detrimental because it adds weight and hinders your movement.
+But, as an imperfect human being faced with someone who might be stronger, quicker, more agile, and/or more skilled — or worse still, facing more than one of them — having some backup protection is a mighty handy thing to have on your body at the time.

 And some of what you wear — such as your boots — as a soldier is simply necessary to endure the hardships of long forced marches, though in close combat, kicking and stomping with them are certainly valid uses.